 However, if you sustained a severe eye injury in a Georgia car crash caused by another person's or company's negligence, you may be entitled to compensation for related medical expenses, lost income, pain and suffering, and other damages.

-To protect your rights and build a strong case for compensation, seek immediate medical attention after the accident, consulting with both a medical doctor and an ophthalmologist, Then contact an experienced personal injury attorney who can help you understand your rights and options, and put strong negotiation and litigation skills to work for you.
+To protect your rights and build a strong case for compensation, seek immediate medical attention after the car accident—consulting with both a medical doctor and an ophthalmologist.
+Then, contact an experienced personal injury attorney who can help you understand your rights and options.

 If you suffered an eye injury in a crash caused by someone else's negligence, it's important to act quickly to protect your right to a fair financial recovery.
 I've helped countless accident victims pursue the personal injury compensation they need and deserve.